exasol/pytest-plugins/pytest-itde/README.rst

 pytest-exasol-itde Plugin
 =========================
 This project has been discontinued.
-For integration tests running on SaaS please use the `pytest-backend` plugin.
+For integration tests running on ITDE please use the `pytest-exasol-backend <https://pypi.org/project/pytest-exasol-backend/>`_ plugin.
 -----------------------------------------------------------------------------------------------------------------

 The `pytest-exasol-itde` plugin is a pytest plugin designed to facilitate the integration testing of projects using the Exasol Integration Test Docker Environment (ITDE).